The Beats Flex are a cheap pair of earbuds that are a solid choice for many people, but not everyone.

 The last feature that’s worth pointing out is that the Beats Flex – like all W1 or H1 Chip headphones – will have iOS’s new audio sharing feature that allows you to share music between two pairs of headphones.
 It’s not a killer app by any means, but it is nice if you’re in a house with multiple Apple or Beats headphones and like to share music.

+However, if you need a cheap pair of headphones for your new iPhone, these might work for you.
 With Apple removing pack-in earbuds from new iPhone boxes, the Beats Flex are a fairly obvious replacement if you need a pair of headphones.